tvjames/README/README.md

 * When in delivery mode, focused on the here and now.
 I don't want to hear about the grand vision for 2 years time.
 * Want to change my opinion, come to me with a well formulated argument that you can back up.
 Don't just tell me to "read this article", I might not come to the conclusion you are advocating for.
 * Advocate with a well reasoned argument, expect me to question, I don’t expect answers right away, but don’t expect me to be convinced right away either.
 * I avoid conflict, or perseved conflict.
 I'm trying to do better with this.
+* I value receiving (candid) feedback well above my own ego

 ## Booklist